FabricioRojas/project_backup/README.md

 # Project Buckup

-Is a simple way to keep all youyr projects backedup
+Is a simple way to keep all your projects backedup

 The scrip first backup the database and then upload all the project changes included the DB backup into any repository you want

 > **Current supported Databases:** Mysql, Mongo, Postgresql

-The script is thought to be used in a CRON TASk but could be executed manually anyway
+The script is thought to be used in a CRON TASK but could be executed manually anyway

 ## CRON example: